RayBenefield/transmutation/worklog.md

 # Work Log

+## #26

+Setup the iterator system to handle iterable side effects and then implemented it into the project that needed it and it worked like a charm.
+Very happy that went quickly too.
+And I published a new version woot!!!

 ## #25

 Had to add an iterator system for fields for a project.
 Started with an iterable extension